 action: ACCEPT

-reason: HDA1 is the catalytic core subunit of the yeast Class II HDA1
+reason: HDA1 is the catalytic core subunit of the yeast Class II HDA1 complex, which

-complex, which also includes non-catalytic subunits HDA2 and HDA3.
-The
+also includes non-catalytic subunits HDA2 and HDA3.
+The HDA1 complex is a

-HDA1 complex is a well-characterized functional unit.
-IBA inference from
+well-characterized functional unit.
+IBA inference from HDAC complex orthologs

-HDAC complex orthologs appropriately identifies HDA1's complex assembly
+appropriately identifies HDA1's complex assembly and localization.

 supported_by: